Please pause this persistent predilection pertaining to periodically passionate patterns of pretentious perceptual processing.

 or perhaps more directly,

-I certainly didn’t like having to deal with those later years of having a stalker, of sexual assaults, of the red tape required by a name change, of relocation and another relocation, of new email accounts and licenses and passports and registrations and everything else.
+I certainly didn’t like having to deal with the later years of having a stalker, of assaults, of the red tape required by a name change, of relocation and another relocation, of new email accounts and licenses and passports and registrations and everything else.
 Who I was was taken from me by force, not of choice.